zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 We would like to caution that these conditions are, strictly speaking, only valid for the expressions of the fields.
 If one considers a derived quantity (such as the time-averaged Poynting vector), the results of the preceding error analysis are no longer accurate, and the final expression should be examined instead.

 Eqn.
-13.5, 13.12, and 13.1y show an example of *vector* spherical waves, since the global phase factor \\(\exp(i k r)\\) does not depend on the direction of observation.
-Note that surfaces of constant phase do not coincide with surfaces of constant amplitude, since the latter may depend on the direction of observation.
+13.5, 13.12, and 13.1y show an example of *vector* spherical waves, since the global phase factor \\(\exp(i k r)\\) does not depend on the direction of observation, so the initial phase value propagates in all directions at the same (phase) velocity.
+Note that surfaces of constant phase do not coincide with surfaces of constant amplitude, since the latter typically depends on the direction of observation.

 An important property of the far-field solution is the fact that the scattered field vectors are transverse with respect to the direction of observation: